Introduction

 How arpeggiators work

-The idea behind arpeggiators was to remember any custom sequence of notes in their in-scale keys, so that the sequence doesn’t depend on the scale anymore, and later apply that scale-agnostic sequence to some chords in whatever different harmonic context.
+The idea behind arpeggiators is to remember any custom sequence of notes in their in-scale keys, so that the sequence is no longer dependent on the scale, and later apply that scale-agnostic sequence to some chords in any different harmonic context.

 Creating an arpeggiator

-hotkey (or select a submenu item) to create a named arpeggiator from it. - After that, in any other place, apply that arpeggiator to any other selection (presumably, to some chords).
+• After that, in any other place, apply that arpeggiator to any selection, presumably some chords.

 Command palette